math2do/express/README.md

 npm i express-validator
 ```

-## Cookies
+### Cookies
 Cookies are small data that web server sends to clients/web-browsers

 server --> browser

 After that, browser can send back the cookies in subsequent http calls.
 This helps the server to remember something about client.
+The server can set timeout to cookie after which client will not send the cookie to server.
+Use following node package to easily use/parse cookies.

 Install Cookie Parser
 ```sh